By Zuzanna Chmielewska, Brand Lead, houzen

 A fully digitalised ops stack allows for efficient remote working while still being able to deliver quality (video) viewings and quality customer journey handling, without the customer realising any difference from an otherwise offline interaction.

-According to Rightmove, between mid-April (when lockdown measures were at their most severe) and mid-May (when the market activity started to resume), the number of lettings listings with virtual tours increased by 44 per cent, rising by 63 per cent when it comes to listings with videos.
+According to Rightmove, between mid-April (when lockdown measures were at their most severe) and mid-May (when the market activity started to resume), the number of lettings listings with virtual tours increased by 44%, rising by 63% when it comes to listings with videos.

 Communicating within the team and the community

 Getting back to normal, for any Build to Rent provider, means rebuilding the community.
-Because of the specifics of the virus pandemic, imposing a standard set of rules for community events in all the properties within the portfolio may be simply impossible.
-Some operators have introduced a way to deal with this – they crowdsource ideas and logistics from their tenants.
+Because of the specifics of the coronavirus pandemic, imposing a standard set of rules for community events in all the properties within the portfolio may be simply impossible.
+Some operators have introduced a way to deal with this – they crowdsource ideas and logistics from their residents.